bbatsov/batsov.com/_pages/quotes.md

 >
 > -- Eric S. Raymond, How to Become a Hacker

+> Programs must be written for people to read, and only incidentally for machines to execute.
+>
+> -- Harold Abelson, Structure and Interpretation of Computer Programs

 ## Emacs

 > Emacs is undoubtedly the most powerful programmer's editor in